View from the Coastal Trail Albufeira

 Home » Blog » biking » Top Things to Do in the Algarve in Winter

 The Algarve in winter is one of Portugal’s best-kept secrets.
-It offers the opportunity for relaxing getaways with mild temperatures and fewer crowds, perfect for those looking to escape the harsher winters found elsewhere.
+One of the best places to visit in Portugal in winter, it offers the opportunity for relaxing getaways with mild temperatures and fewer crowds, perfect for those looking to escape the harsher winters found elsewhere.
 Here’s our guide to making the most of visiting the Algarve in winter, from coastal hikes to wildlife viewing and golfing to wine tastings!

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.